 Anybody who has downloaded games, applications, or operating systems from the internet will often find them coming in the form of an ISO image file.
 An ISO Image is simply an archived file containing an exact representation of the content from an optical disc and has been a very popular way of storing and distributing discs for some time.

-A number of our articles will involve downloading ISO’s to perform selected repairs or to install a piece of software.
+A number of our articles will involve downloading ISOs to perform selected repairs or to install a piece of software.
 There might be times the image doesn’t actually need burning to a disc and you could possibly mount the image using virtual drive software to install, or it could go on a USB device like a pen stick.
 Something like MobaLiveCD allows you to run a quick test of the ISO before you burn it.

 Burning an ISO image is very easy and you may already have this function available in general purpose disc burning programs such as Nero or Burnaware etc. If you have no need for a full disc burning application or just want to quickly burn an ISO image, here’s a selection of free to use ISO image burning tools for you to try.

 1. Active@ ISO Burner

-A few extra options are available such as Track-At-Once or Disk-At-Once burning modes, erasing a re-writable disc, writing speed, and up to 100 copies if you want to write more than 1 copy in a session.
-Settings such as auto verify and eject after a burn, erase speed and buffer underrun protection are accessible via the Options button.
+A few extra options are available such as Track-At-Once or Disk-At-Once burning modes, erasing a rewritable disc, writing speed, and up to 100 copies.
+Settings such as auto verify and eject after a burn, full/fast erase, and buffer underrun protection are accessible via the Options button.
 The program might offer to install the SPTD driver on install but it’s not needed to function normally.